greenwoodt/joanwebsite/README.md

-# Joanwebsite
+# joanazpetita.com
-Portfolio for Joan built on Rails 8
+A simple professional portfolio built on Rails 8.